MariaLoEsTodo/ServerProxyWeb/README.md

 # Servidor Proxy Web
-For the Systems Engineering communications and networks project at the Pontificia Universidad Javeriana, it is requested to develop a web proxy server that must function simultaneously as a Web server that receives requests from browsers and as a web client by forwarding these requests to the web server. original destination and handling the HTTP 1.0 protocol, it must be able to handle virtual sites.
+For the Systems Engineering communications and networks project at the Pontificia Universidad Javeriana, it is requested to develop a web proxy server that must function simultaneously as a Web server that receives requests from browsers and as a web client by forwarding these requests to the web server.
+Original destination and handling the HTTP 1.0 protocol, it must be able to handle virtual sites.

 ## Build with 🛠️
 * [Java] - The programming language used